• Record keeping requirements.

 As mentioned earlier, damp, humid environments are ideal breeding grounds for mould and ghosting.
 Therefore, some locations are more prone simply due to the climate of that location.
 Certain times of the year will also contribute to increased humidity in the air.

-Mould and insurance
+Mould and Insurance

 Due to the damage caused by mould, it’s common for property owners to look to claim on their insurance when this damage occurs.
 However, insurance generally won’t cover mould build up and damage.